Pradyuman7/ChocoBar/README.md

 ## Pull Request

-Have some new ideas or find a bug?
+Have some new ideas or found a bug?
 Do not hesitate to open an `issue` and make a `pull request`.

 ## License